unfoldingWord-dev/Resource-Container/docs/container_types.rst

 .. note:: Lengthy dictionary terms may be split into more than one chunk.

-The 01.txt file contains the translation of the term where the header is the title of the term and the rest is the description:
+The ``01.txt`` file contains the description of the term where the header is the title of the term and the rest is the description:

 .. code-block:: markdown

-    #Aaron
+    # Aaron

     God chose Aaron to be the first high priest for the people of Israel.

-The config.yaml is used to indicate related terms, aliases, definition title, and examples.
+The ``config.yaml`` file is used to indicate related terms, aliases, definition title, and examples.

 .. code-block:: yaml